Diversity & Inclusion Track: Digging into discrimination: Best practices for investigating LGBTQ bias and bravery

 Dr. Kerith Conron is the Blachford-Cooper Distinguished Scholar and Research Director at The Williams Institute, UCLA.
 She is a social and psychiatric epidemiologist whose work focuses on documenting and reducing health inequities that impact sexual and gender minority (LGBTQ) populations.

-Pete Madden is a reporter and editor for the ABC News Investigative Unit, which contributes coverage of national security, political corruption and human rights to Good Morning America, World News Tonight, Nightline and 20/20.
+Pete Madden is a producer for the ABC News Investigative Unit, which contributes coverage of national security, political corruption and human rights to Good Morning America, World News Tonight, Nightline and 20/20.
 Previously, he was a senior producer at Sports Illustrated, where he co-reported the magazine’s “First Golfer” feature about President Trump’s golf business.
 He is a graduate of Vanderbilt University and the Columbia Journalism School.

 Nathalie Sommer is a producer at 60 Minutes, based in New York.
 Her work for the broadcast includes an Emmy award-winning investigative report on the Iraqi defector code-named "Curve Ball" whose false tale of a mobile, biological weapons program was the chief justification for invading Iraq.
 Her most recent report gave viewers an inside look at the Rainbow Railroad, which helps LGBT individuals escape violence and persecution in their home countries. @nattysom

 Lucas is a video and motion graphics journalist at ProPublica.
 He currently works on the visual investigations team. @lhwaldron

 No tipsheets have yet been uploaded for this event.